Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Universal Almost Lossless Source Coding

 \section{Universal Almost Lossless Source Coding}

-Consider a memoryless source $\left\{X_n\right\}_{n=1}^\infty$ on a countable alphabet with unknown distribution but belong to a family $\Lambda \subset \mathcal{P}(\mathcal{X})$.
-The main question to address here is if there exists a lossy coding scheme whose rate achieves the minimum feasible rate in~Theorem~\ref{theorem_entropy}, for every possible distribution in the family $\Lambda$, while the distortion goes to zero as the block-length tends to infinity as defined below. \begin{definition}[Admissible codes] A family of distribution $\Lambda$ is said to admit an almost lossless USC scheme, if there is a lossy source code $\left\{ (f_n, g_n)\right\}_{n\geq 1}$ simultaneously satisfying:
+Consider a stationary and memoryless source $\left\{X_n\right\}_{n=1}^\infty$ on a $\infty$-alphabet with unknown distribution but belonging to a family $\Lambda \subset \mathcal{P}(\mathcal{X})$.
+The main question to address here is if there exists a lossy coding scheme whose rate achieves the minimum feasible rate in~Theorem~\ref{theorem_entropy}, for every possible distribution in $\Lambda$, while the distortion goes to zero as the block-length tends to infinity as defined below. \begin{definition} A family of distribution $\Lambda$ is said to admit an almost lossless USC scheme, if there is a lossy source code $\left\{ (f_n, g_n)\right\}_{n\geq 1}$ simultaneously satisfying:

 and